schmitzi89/schmitzi89.github.io/_posts/2024-01-07-oo-vs-functional.md

 Deep Learning models are just simple functions - chained.
 Everything needs to be differentiable to make backpropagation work.
 The essential machine-learning steps are simple functions appied one after the other.
 Would it help us, if we implement deep-learning in functional programming style?
 Would it make the code more explicit and easy to understand?
 Lets try it out and write an end-to-end deep learning implementation to train a model that classifies MNIST (handwritten number classification) !
 I will try to keep everything low-level so we can really compare piece by piece.

-## The object oriented implementation
+## The object-oriented implementation

-Our object oriented implementation will be the following.
+Our object-oriented implementation will be the following.
 It is largely taken from _Deep Learning with R (second edition)_ from François Chollet.

 ```R
 library(keras)